kunalraykar30/Jenkins_CentOS/README.md

 # Jenkins and Tomcat on CentOS 7
-These roles works butter smooth with the VM instances of GCP.
+2 roles are written down which works butter smooth with the VM instances of GCP.
 I cloned the git repo of the ELK on my GCP VM and then ran runsetup.yaml.
 For GCP instances you need to install git/ansible.

-* Install Jenkins
+* Install Jenkins - jenkins_role
-* Install Tomcat
+* Install Tomcat - tomcat_role

 Playbook - runsetup.yaml is fired on the localhost where jenkins is going to run.
 ```